Skip to main content

 This activity was about doing something to show our Pride and support the LGBTQ+ community.
 Where are you going to put or use your windmill?

 What impact could the windmill have on people who see it?
 How would you feel if you saw one of these windmills?
 If you are LGBTQ+, how would it make you feel?
 If you are an ally to the LGBTQ+ community, how would it make you feel?
 Why do you think people in the LGBTQ+ community might need to feel more accepted, especially by wider communities?
-People do not need to share their reflections with the group if they you don't want to.
+People don't need to share their reflections with the group if they don't want to.

-This activity also needed people to problem solve.
+This activity also needed people to problem-solve.
 Did anyone have any problems making their windmills?
 What did people do when things were difficult or fiddly?
 You may have asked someone to help for the trickier bits, or you may have used tape to hold down the corners or a hammer to help you push the pin in and make the windmill.
 Sometimes we ask for help from a friend or grown up, and sometimes we can try to work the problem out ourselves.

 Safety